-Acne mechanica would be better described as friction-induced acne, and instead of being caused by the sweating that occurs during exercise, it’s typically caused by tight uniforms or sports equipment.
-Acne mechanica is also common among flute and violin players, and can sometimes appear on the breasts during menstruation when the breasts swell and bras fit tighter than usual.
-This friction can irritate the skin, leading to inflammation and clogged pores.
+In short, no. Acne mechanica, typically thought to be due to sport and sweating, is in fact induced by friction, such as tight uniforms or sports equipment that chafe and irritate the skin during exertion.
+It’s also common among flute and violin players 🎻, and can sometimes appear on the breasts during menstruation when the breasts swell and bras fit more tightly than usual.
+This friction can irritate the skin, leading to breakouts.

-If you’ve heard of something called “pillowcase acne,” you may think it sounds silly, but it’s actually one of the more reasonable explanations for what causes acne on this list.
 It’s true, your pillowcase could be contributing to your acne if you aren’t washing it often enough.
-Oil, bacteria, and dead skin cells can transfer from your skin to your pillowcase, then when you lay your head back down at night, they can transfer right back to your skin.
-This perpetuates a cycle of acne that’s only broken when you wash your sheets again.
-To avoid “pillowcase acne,” we recommend washing your sheets once a week if possible.
+Oil, bacteria, and dead skin cells can be transferred from your skin to your pillowcase, then when you lay your head back down at night, they can be transferred right back to your skin.
+To avoid “pillowcase acne,” we recommend washing your sheets 🧼 once a week if possible.

 Generally, the best way to treat acne is with a gentle skin care routine 🍃, like the Exposed Skin Care routine.
 Our Basic, Expanded, and Ultimate skin care kits make good, healthy skin care available to everyone, from acne treatment newbies to skin care gurus.

 In high concentrations, otherwise helpful chemicals such as benzoyl peroxide and salicylic acid can be too harsh on acne prone skin—even more so if used twice a day.
 As we now know, this will not reduce inflammation, but increase it, which may cause more breakouts.